cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 >Yes, that simply doesn't work.
 It's not possible to represent nested Ecore Package in Xcore.

-Allowing the definition of subpackages within an EPackage was, in retrospect, a bad decision as there is no special meaning here.
+Allowing the definition of subpackages within an EPackage was, in retrospect, a bad decision as that introduced several different ways to reference a single domain.
 We should have a one to one mapping in between a domain and an EPackage, this one clearly identified by its `nsURI`.
 The notion of nested EPackage break this mapping as then you have several different ways to access an EPackage.
 This lead to slightly different intepretation of this among tools, one might declare a subpackage if a parent is declared, or the other way around, or not at all.

 In a nutshell, one EPackage,  one ``.ecore`` file, and your life will be simpler.